 I am the intern at the Russian Language Academy Durbe (RLA Durbe), located in Latvia, Riga.
 Because I am aware that it can be a bit tricky to pick a course without knowing what actually happens in the classroom, I attended an advanced (B2) Russian class at the Russian Language Academy Durbe in order to give you feedback based on my experience as a linguist.
-So let me tell you more about the most important part of your learning experience: the teaching Russian.
+So let me tell you more about the most important part of your learning experience: the teaching of Russian.

 The course aims at developing all Russian language skills (listening, speaking, reading and writing), but the focus is definitely on the oral part of the language, which I deeply value.
 The class is constructed as a series of debates and discussions where everyone has the chance to both take part in dialogues and live interaction and to speak Russian for longer periods of time and develop an argument in depth.
 That being said, we also practiced listening comprehension a lot, which is great because it is my weak point when it comes to watching movies or Russian TV!

 We were 4 students!
 It was brilliant to work in such a small group.
 I really got to know my classmates because the class is really about interacting with each other and speaking Russian.
 I liked studying with people of different ages and backgrounds: the discussions ended up being deeper and richer.
 It was nice to experience something different from what I am used to – language classes with students of roughly the same age and interests.

 The second most striking point in many schools is the ability of the teacher to provide you with interesting and stimulating material.
 In my experience, language classes often lack quality content and, as a result, there is no incentive to speak Russian.
 During this class at Russian Language Academy Durbe, on the contrary, I felt engaged and hooked by pretty much all the topics.
 I really noticed that good textbook, exercises and videos make a huge difference: this 3h30 class passed extremely quickly and I did not have time to look at my watch!